African Safari Cartridges: Class 4 Game

 All of which goes to show the fallibility of relying on caliber alone as an indication of killing power.
 Simple-minded regulations appeal to government bureaucrats, but often have little basis in fact in the real world.
-Can anyone rationally argue, for example, that the .444 Marlin shooting a 250 grain bullet is more powerful than the .338 Win.
-Magnum shooting the same weight bullet?
+Can anyone rationally argue, for example, that the .444 Marlin shooting a 265 grain bullet is more powerful than the .338 Win.
+Magnum shooting a 250 grain bullet?
 Yet the former is a "big bore" and the latter merely a "medium bore."

 The simple reliance on bullet diameter (caliber) ignores the more important factors of energy and, most of all, sectional density (SD).
 SD is a bullet's weight divided by the square of its diameter.
 The higher the SD number the better.
 The fact is that, other things being equal, a long skinny bullet penetrates deeper than a short fat bullet of the same weight.
-And deep penetration, along with precise bullet placement, are the keys to clean kills on CXP4 game.
+Deep penetration, along with precise bullet placement and adequate energy, are the keys to clean kills on Class 4 animals.